Copyright: Copyright for Teaching

-- Scanning and uploading of Irish printed publications to UCD intranet / Blackboard is now permitted for some materials under the Irish Copyright Licensing Agency licence.
+- Scanning and uploading of Irish printed publications to UCD intranet / VLE is now permitted for some materials under the Irish Copyright Licensing Agency licence.

 - Check if copying /scanning is allowed for the item you want to upload (a list of Irish copyright works covered by the ICLA licence is available below)

-- Digital copies can only be uploaded to Blackboard where UCD already owns the item in print format.
+- Digital copies can only be uploaded to the VLE where UCD already owns the item in print format.

 - If scanning is allowed, then Photographs, illustrations, diagrams etc. may also be copied where they are included in the body of the extract or article.

-- Scanned materials must be held on UCD’s Blackboard or Intranet
+- Scanned materials must be held on UCD’s VLE or Intranet

 Important: Non Irish material cannot be digitised without permission of author/publishers.
 If the material already exists in a digital format, provide a link to it rather than scanning it.